nathandeflavis/logic-error-tool/README.md

 Only the Java Runtime Environment (JRE) (version 8 or later) needs to be installed to run the software.
 The JRE is downloadable from https://www.java.com/inc/BrowserRedirect1.jsp?locale=en.
 ## Starting software
 To start the software:
-- Navigate to the directory ‘NathanDeFlavis_120322787_CO3320_AdditionalMaterial’ > ‘LogicErrorTool’ > ‘dist’ and double-click the ‘LogicErrorTool.jar’ file.
+- Unzip the ‘dist.zip’ file, navigate to the 'dist' directory and double-click the ‘LogicErrorTool.jar’ file.
 - Alternatively, the software can be run at the command line.
 The ‘README.txt’ file, in the same directory, explains how to do this.

 ## Using software